arthirob/CivMCMacro/Training/README.md

 ## I have no idea how to do any of this
 Feel free to ask to arthirob#1530 (they/neutral) on discord.
 They love to teach other people ! :)

+# List of challenges
+## First part
+### Challenge 1
+Start from the green concrete, reach the red concrete.
+You are allowed to check the red concrete coordinate before starting the script

+### Challenge 2
+Start from the green concrete, reach the red concrete but look at the north.
+You are allowed to check the red concrete coordinate before starting the script

+### Challenge 3
+Start from the green concrete, reach the red concrete, keep looking at the center of the blue concrete.
+Stay in the orange line.
+You are allowed to check the red and blue concrete coordinate before starting the script

+### Challenge 4
+Start from the green concrete, reach the red concrete.
+You are allowed to check the red concrete coordinate before starting the script.
+You are not allowed to check anything about purple concrete